bvreede/zincfinger/README.md

 # zincfinger

-## 0. Before you start...
 1. Set up your system.
 Create a main folder with the following subfolders: "sequences", "results", "images", "databases", "evolview", "compara", "hmm", and "orthologs".
-2. Download your data: protein sequences from Ensembl Biomart, ensuring that the fasta headers consist of (in this order) >geneID|genename|proteinID.
-Name them with a four character species specification, followed by an underscore (and don't use further underscores in the filename!). _e.g.
-150602-SM00355-xtro_seq.fasta_.
-Ensure the first part of the identifier (in this case _150602-SM00355_) is the same with all databases you want to use.
-Save the databases in the 'sequences' folder.
-3. Download HMMer (http://hmmer.janelia.org/) and the C2H2 Pfam model (http://pfam.xfam.org/family/PF00096/hmm via http://pfam.xfam.org/family/PF00096) and run the binary hmmsearch on your downloaded Ensembl data.
+2. 5. and run the binary hmmsearch on your downloaded Ensembl data.
 Save the result file in mainfolder/hmm, preferably [fileidentifier]_hmmsearch.txt. (e.g. 150602-SM00355-xtro_hmmsearch.fasta).

+## 0. Before you start...
+1. Download your data: protein sequences from Ensembl Biomart ([Ensembl](http://www.ensembl.org/biomart/martview/0fea912a097e984e080910d0e481bc04), [Metazoa](http://metazoa.ensembl.org/biomart/martview/41b7027ad573051d5ae6042363b08980), [Plants](http://plants.ensembl.org/biomart/martview/8e64fd02b779de836a8ad9e145548997), [Protists](http://protists.ensembl.org/biomart/martview/85097007194679c2b70acd1ceb4b668b)), ensuring that the fasta headers consist of (in this order) >geneID|genename|proteinID.
+Download as a zipped file, and make sure that the filename starts with a four character species specification.
+Optional: use the filter for SMART-domain 'SM00355' on the data prior to download.
+2. Save all data in a single folder.
+3. Download [HMMer](http://hmmer.org/) and the [C2H2 Pfam model](http://pfam.xfam.org/family/PF00096/hmm) (via [Pfam]( http://pfam.xfam.org/family/PF00096)).
+Save the binary and model in a second folder.
-4. Customize **config.py** to contain the path to your main folder, the hmm result file, the identifier from step 2, and a list of the species you downloaded from ensembl in 'sppall'.
+4. Customize **config.py** to contain the path to your main folder, the folder with downloaded ensembl data, the hmm folder, and a list of the species you downloaded from ensembl in 'sppall'.
 If you downloaded vertebrates, make sure they are added to the 'chor' list.

 ## 1. Find C2H2 motifs in fasta files

-Use the script **findmotif.py**.
+Use the script **prepdata.py**.
+This script will clean up the data to contain only a single isoform per gene (the longest), then call the hmmsearch binary, and the script **findmotif.py**.
 This script will function on a fasta file with protein sequences, where the headers consist of 'geneID|genename|proteinID'.
 It uses regular expressions to identify possible distinct C2H2 variants in the protein sequence, and cross-matches them with the HMMer results to toss out false positives.

 _Customize:_
-- Add your HMMer results file to the script (called 'hmmfile').
-You can opt to adjust this per species, or create a concatenated file with all HMMer results and call this from the script.
-The script is currently set to search for a file with the same identifier as the fasta file, and _hmmsearch.txt as suffix (see 0.3).
 - Adjust the **config.py** file to determine the motifs the script will search for (called 'motiflist').

-_Usage:_ findmotif.py path/to/fastafile
+_Usage:_ `findmotif.py path/to/fastafile`

 _Output:_
 - In 'sequences':
   - fasta file of protein sequences translated to motif sequences ([fileidentifier]_hmmprotstring.fa).
 - In 'databases':
+  - fasta file of selected proteins ([fileidentifier]_seq.fa).
   - fasta files with the sequences of all motifs found ([fileidentifier]_hmmallmotifs.fa)
   - individual fasta files per motif
   - all motifs found translated to their string notation ([fileidentifier]_hmmallmotifs.txt), as a total collection of what was found, including ambiguous motifs.